-Since October 2016, Paul has been an in-patient at University Hospital Limerick, Mid-Western Regional Hospital in Ennis, and more recently at the National Rehabilitation Hospital (NRH) in Dun Laoghaire.
+Paul was an in-patient at University Hospital Limerick, Mid-Western Regional Hospital in Ennis from October 2016, and he was then moved to the National Rehabilitation Hospital (NRH) in Dun Laoghaire until February 2017.

 While a patient at the NRH, Paul met Glenn Gray from Spinal Injuries Ireland (SII) who regularly visits the hospital wards to tell people about the help they can access from SII.
 Glenn advised Paul that he could take part in the Monday night Peer Support group in the NRH.